Quick Answer

 The best progress note tools support multiple formats so you can match your clinical style and payer requirements.
 Some tools use session recordings; others let you type a brief summary and generate a complete, structured note.
 Both approaches work.
 The right one depends on whether you are comfortable recording sessions.

 Reframe Practice generates progress notes in 6 formats (SOAP, DAP, BIRP, GIRP, PIRP, Narrative) from a brief session summary.
 No recording required.
-5 free notes.
+Start free.

 Session preparation